 If you receive an RFE, don’t panic!
 It does not mean that the denial of your application is inevitable – only that USCIS needs more information from you in order to make a decision.
 Keep in mind that USCIS has the power to deny immigration applications without first issuing RFEs, so you should be thankful for the opportunity to correct information, provide more documentation, and convince immigration officials to approve your case.

 Just make sure that you return your RFE before the deadline given by USCIS.
 If you fail to respond, USCIS will either determine that you abandoned your application and issue a denial, or it will make an ultimate decision on your case without the information that it requested (which most likely will result in a denial as well).
-This is why it is important that you change your address with USCIS if you move or make arrangements for your mail to be forwarded to you if you travel extensively – if USCIS sends you a RFE, you don’t want to miss it.
+This is why it is important that you change your address with USCIS if you move, or make arrangements for your mail to be forwarded to you if you travel extensively.
+If USCIS sends you a RFE, you don’t want to miss it.

-You Only Get One Chance to Respond to an RFE
+You Get Only One Chance to Respond to an RFE

 You have only three options when you respond to an RFE in the time allocated by USCIS: